scrapy/scrapy/docs/topics/selectors.rst

 .. class:: HtmlCSSSelector(response)

-   A subclass of :class:`CSSSelectorMixin` and :class:`HtmlXPathSelector` for working with HTML content using CSS Selectors.
+   A subclass of :class:`CSSSelectorMixin` and :class:`HtmlXPathSelector` for working with HTML content using CSS selectors.

 HtmlCSSSelector examples
 ~~~~~~~~~~~~~~~~~~~~~~~~